-- There are effective day to day practices in place to follow up absence. - Admissions and attendance registers are accurate. - There are accurate attendance records on file and retained in line with the MAC Records Management Policy & Procedures. - The adult leading the class is responsible for completion of the attendance register in the morning and afternoon sessions. - The attendance team, comprising of the Principal / Head of School, attendance officer and administrative staff are responsible for monitoring the attendance of each class and pupil. - If the class teachers become aware of an unexpected pupil absence during the course of the school day, they will inform the office or attendance officer immediately. - If there is a longer-term general worry about the attendance of a particular child, this will be reported to the attendance team who will contact the parents/carers and discuss the pupil with the Education Welfare Officer. - The attendance officer or administrative staff will inform the Principal / Head of School on a daily basis of any absent children and also children from whom the school had had no notification of absence from parents.
+- There are effective day to day practices in place to follow up absence. - Admissions and attendance registers are accurate. - There are accurate attendance records on file and retained in line with the MAC

+Records Management Policy & Procedures.

+- The adult leading the class is responsible for completion of the attendance register in the morning and afternoon sessions. - The attendance team, comprising of the Principal / Head of School, attendance officer and administrative staff are responsible for monitoring the attendance of each class and pupil. - If the class teachers become aware of an unexpected pupil absence during the course of the school day, they will inform the office or attendance officer immediately. - If there is a longer-term general worry about the attendance of a particular child, this will be reported to the attendance team who will contact the parents/carers and discuss the pupil with the Education Welfare Officer. - The attendance officer or administrative staff will inform the Principal / Head of School on a daily basis of any absent children and also children from whom the school had had no notification of absence from parents.

 Where families are connected across MAC schools, liaison with those schools within the MAC will be directed by the Principal / Head of School and one school designated as the lead for the family.
-Under no circumstance must any family within the MAC but attending different schools be treated less favourably.
+Under no circumstances must any family within the MAC attending different schools be treated less favourably.
 Approaches to supporting the families and taking relevant action or intervention must be consistent across all schools.

-The Principal / Head of School will ensure that to compliment the SJBCA Attendance Policy there is a set of local procedures which ensure that

-An effective whole school culture of high attendance is underpinned by clear expectations, procedures, and responsibilities.
-To ensure all leaders, staff, pupils, and parents understand these expectations, all schools are expected to have a clear, written school attendance policy / procedure based on the expectations set out in this policy.
+The Principal / Head of School will ensure that to compliment the SJBCA Attendance Policy there is a set of local procedures which ensure that encourages an effective whole school culture of high attendance is underpinned by clear expectations, procedures and responsibilities of staff, parent/carers and pupils.

-As a minimum it should detail:
+As a minimum the schools' local procedures will detail:

-• The attendance and punctuality expectations of pupils and parents, including start and close of the day (08:45-15:15), register closing times (09:00) and the processes for requesting leaves of absence (collect a form from the school office and return to Principal) and informing the school of the reason for an unexpected absence.

-• The name and contact details of the senior leader responsible for the strategic approach to attendance in school - Mrs A. Pritchard.

-• Information and contact details of the school staff who pupils and parents should contact about attendance on a day to day basis (School Office: Tel: 0121 505 3595 or Email: office@st-marys.sandwell.sch.uk) and for more detailed support on attendance (Principal or Assistant Principal).
-This must also include information on local authority links (Sandwell Guidance and information: Click Here)

-• The school's day to day processes for managing attendance, for example first day calling and processes to follow up on unexplained absence (First Day calling by School Office if contact has not been made to the school.
-Senior Leaders calls if still no contact.
-House visit by 2 members of staff including a DSL if still not contact.
-Finally, police/LA/relevant authority contact if still unable to learn whereabouts.)

-• How the school is promoting and incentivising good attendance (Creating a shared understanding with the parents and family).

-• The school's strategy for using data to target attendance improvement efforts to the pupils or pupil cohorts who need it most.
-(Leaders use reporting from Abor to identify trends and concerns then act accordingly)

-• The school's strategy for reducing persistent and severe absence, including how access to wider support services will be provided to remove the barriers to attendance and when support will be formalised in conjunction with the local authority.
-Looking at the multi-agency approach so make sure they have talked about early help and other support for parents to address the barriers. (https://www.sandwell.gov.uk/schools-education/school-attendance)
+- The attendance and punctuality expectations of pupils and parents, including start and close of the day, register and closing times.
+It will also include the processes for requesting leaves of absence and informing the school of the reason for an unexpected absence - The name and contact details of the senior leader responsible for the strategic approach to attendance In school - Information and contact details of the school staff who pupils and parts should contact about attendance on a day-to-day basis (such as form tutor, attendance officer etc.) and more detailed support on attendance (such as head of pastoral or family liaison officer.
+This must also included Information on links with the local authority - The schools day-to-day processes such as first day calling and how the school follows up on absence. - How the school Is promoting and Incentivising good attendance.
+This will detail what rewards and praise Is linked to attendance. - The school's strategy for using data to target attendance Improvement efforts to target the pupils or cohorts who need It the most. - The school's strategy for reducing persistent and sever absence, Including how access to wider support services will be provided to remove that barriers to attendance and when support will be formalised In conjunction with the local authority; looking at the multi-agency approach to make sure that they have talked about Early Help and other support for parents to address the barriers themselves.

-• The point at which Fixed Penalty Notices for absence and other sanctions will be sought if support is not appropriate (e.g. for an unauthorised holiday in term time), not successful, or not engaged with.
+• The point at which support from the local authority will be sought in relation to the Issuing of Notices to Improve or Penalties.